voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

-After a scene is constructed, it should be written to the disk using the :meth:`scene.write() <fiftyone.core.threed.Scene.write>` method, which serializes the scene into a fo3d file.
+After a scene is constructed, it should be written to the disk using the :meth:`scene.write() <fiftyone.core.threed.Scene.write>` method, which serializes the scene into an FO3D file.

 .. code-block:: python
     :linenos: